haskell-servant/servant/doc/index.rst

 .. image:: https://raw.githubusercontent.com/haskell-servant/servant/master/servant.png

-``servant`` is a set of packages for writing web applications and tools around them.
+``servant`` is a set of packages for declaring web APIs at the type-level and then using those API specifications to:
-It allows to

-- write servers,
+- write servers (this part of ``servant`` can be considered a web framework),
-- obtain clients (in haskell),
+- obtain client functions (in haskell),
 - generate client functions for other programming languages and
 - generate documentation for your web applications.